It's not genocide when God judges sin.

 When you think about it, many folks who accuse God of genocide while supporting abortion are far guiltier than they imagine God to be.
 Their argument is mostly rhetorical self-righteousness, intended to impugn God's righteousness.
 Many Canaanites fled the holy land ahead of the Israelites, "driven out" by God so that they would not be killed, Exodus 23:29-31, Deuteronomy 9:3, Joshua 5:1ff, 23:5.

-According to Rahab the harlot, the people who dwelt in Canaan had at least 40 years advance warning that the children of Israel were en route, Joshua 2:9-11.
+According to Rahab the harlot, the people who dwelt in Canaan when Israel actually entered the land had at least 40 years advance warning that the children of Israel were en route, Joshua 2:9-11.

 Examples of God's mercy